georgevanh/Smart-App/README.md

 Start the Angular development server by running ng serve.

-Enter your Google Place API key and APIKey to authenticate to backend APIs in both production and development environment files.
+Enter your Google Place API key and APIKey to authenticate to backend APIs in both production and development environment files. .
+You can enhance the security of the key by storing on KeyVault or encrypt the keys.

 Open your browser and navigate to https://127.0.0.1:4200/.